 Selection and negotiation

 As a shared service, consultation and collaboration is at the heart of what we do.
 We actively engage and consult with librarians and members of our Jisc Collections Content Strategy Group to identify content that will add value to their collections.
-We have a selection policy and endorse only those publishers who agree to our licensing and pricing terms.
+We have a Collections Management and Development Policy and endorse only those publishers who agree to our licensing and pricing terms.

 Our expertise in negotiation and procurement, combined with our price banding for institutions and model licence, means librarians can focus on their core function.